-No reporting on we transport times.
-0

-The company partially reports on the live transport times for animals, but reporting is limited to certain 3

-geographies, species or products.

-The company reports fully on the live transport times for animals, covering all relevant species and geographies.
-5
+No reporting on live transport times.
+0 The company reports on the live transport times for animals, but this reporting is limited to certain geographies, species or own-brand products.
+3 The company reports fully on the live transport times for animals, covering all relevant geographies, species and own-brand products.
+5 (Mi ax Score 5)

-(Max Score 5)

 - This question was looking specifically for explicit reporting on the average, typical or maximum live transport times for animals.
 Companies that reported using proxy measures (e.g. the proportion of animals managed to certain farm animal welfare standards) were not awarded points unless they explicitly stated that the standard meant that the transport times were limited to eight hours or less. - Points were only awarded if the company was explicit about the average, typical or maximum transport times for animals affected.
-Companies that reported on the average, typical or maximum distance travelled by animals without specifying transport times were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being subject to average, typical or maximum journey times were not awarded points unless they could demonstrate that these statements were supported by monitoring data. - Companies that reported on measures taken to the comfort of animals during transportation (e.g. stocking levels, access to water, rest breaks, etc.) were not awarded points as this question is looking explicitly at journey times for animals.
+Companies that reported on the average, typical or maximum distance travelled by animals without specifying transport times were not awarded points. - Companies that made general statements about "Our animals" or "All animals" being subject to average, typical or maximum journey times were not awarded points unless they could demonstrate that these statements were supported by monitoring data (e.g. with statements such as: 'xx% of our animals...'). - Companies that reported on measures taken to the comfort of animals during transportation (e.g. stocking levels, access to water, rest breaks, etc.) were not awarded points as this question is looking explicitly at journey times for animals.

-Q25.
-Does the company report on welfare outcome measures (i.e. measures linked to the physical, emot behavioural wellbeing of animals)? ional and/or In addition to having clear policy commitments and management practices, companies are expected to maintain measurement criteria for animals in their supply chain.
-This question is looking specifically at welfare outcome (WOMs) relating to the physical, emotional and/or behavioural wellbeing of animals.
-WOMs may be quantitative qualitative.
-They should focus on the most important species-specific measures, of physical wellbeing, menta behaviour.
-WOMs might include for example: For all species: mortality rates For laying hens: end of lay feather coverage, keel bone fractures, bone breakages at slaughter For dairy cows: lameness, mastitis, body condition, involuntary culling rate For pigs: lameness, tail bite and other lesions For broiler chickens: gait score, footpad dermatitis, hock burn, breast blisters For beef: body condition, lameness For rabbits: foot lesions, fur coverage, eye condition For fish: fin and body damage measures e, or I wellbeing and For slaughter: effectiveness of stunning No reporting on welfare outcome measures.
-0 Partial reporting on welfare outcome measures but reporting is limited to certain species or geographies.
-3 Company fully reports on at least one welfare outcome measure per relevant species and/or per relevant geography.
-5 (Max Score 5) E destes Nets
+Q26.
+Does the company report on welfare outcome measures (i.e. measures linked to the physical, emotional and/or behavioural wellbeing of animals)?

+In addition to having clear policy commitments and management practices, companies are expected to maintain strict measurement criteria for animals in their supply chain.
+This question is looking specifically at welfare outcome measures (WOMs) relating to the physical, emotional and/or behavioural wellbeing of animals.
+WOMs may be quantitative, or qualitative.
+They should focus on the most important species-specific measures, of physical wellbeing, mental wellbeing and behaviour.

+WOMs might include for example:

+- For all species: mortality rates. - For laying hens: end of lay feather coverage, keel bone fractures, bone breakages at slaughter. - For dairy cows: lameness, mastitis, body condition, involuntary culling rate. - For pigs: lameness, tail bites and other lesions. - For broiler chickens: gait score, footpad dermatitis, hockburn, breast blisters. - For beef: body condition, lameness. - For rabbits: foot lesions, fur coverage, eye condition. - For fish: fin and body damage. - For mental wellbeing: reaction to humans or novelty, fear, comfort - For behaviour: time spent lying/resting, ruminating or being active foraging, perching, dustbathing, socializing. - For transportation: injuries, fatigue, road traffic incidents, mortality (dead-on-arrival/DOA). - For slaughter: effectiveness of stunning.

+No reporting on welfare outcome measures.
+0 The company partially reports on welfare outcome measures but reporting is limited to certain species or geographies.
+3 The company fully reports on at least one welfare outcome measure per relevant species and/or per relevant geography.
+5 (Max Score 5)